gvwilson/sdxpy/en/src/tester/index.md

 </div>

-If a program's variables are stored in a dictionary, we can iterate over that dictionary's keys to find all the functions whose names start with `test_` and put them in a list:
+If function names are just variables and a program's variables are stored in a dictionary, we can loop over that dictionary to find all the functions whose names start with `test_`:

+[% inc file="find_list_test_funcs.py" keep="main" %]
-[% inc pat="find_list_test_funcs.*" fill="py out" %]
+[% inc file="find_list_test_funcs.out" %]

-Having a program find things in itself as it's running is called [%g introspection "introspection" %];
-we will use it in several upcoming chapters.
 Notice that when we print a function,
 Python shows us its name and its address in memory.
-We have no use for the address, but we'll come back to the name shortly.
 {: .continue}

+Having a program find things in itself like this at runtime is called [%g introspection "introspection" %].
-Combining introspection with the pass-fail-error pattern of the previous section gives us something that will look up test functions, run them, and summarize their results:
+Combining introspection with the pass-fail-error pattern of the previous section gives us something that finds test functions, runs them, and summarizes their results:

 [% inc file="find_report_tests.py" keep="runner" %]
 [% inc file="find_report_tests.out" %]